Your footwear brand's Squarespace site looks fine until product-launch traffic hits it

 How to choose a developer in Portland

 Ask to see range, not a signature look they'd stamp on your brand too.
 Demand a CMS plan so marketing isn't dependent on developers for copy changes, and a performance target for launch day.
-For commerce-heavy brands, consider whether Shopify development or WordPress development fits better, and scope analytics alongside business intelligence dashboards.
+For commerce-heavy brands, consider whether Shopify development or WordPress development fits better, and scope analytics alongside business intelligence (BI) dashboards.

 - Fast load and stability under launch and PR traffic spikes